Mr-FuzzyPenguin/ESE381/README.md

 2. The hardware does not contain any issues or bad wiring, so it will function correctly.

 # Wiring Guidelines
 The PDFs of all the schematics are made with KiCAD.
-These will be added soon.
 In real life, the wiring should have as minimal crossings as possible:
 ![Wiring Guidelines:](./wiring-guideline-style.jpg)
 ## The guidelines I strictly follow:
 - The wiring may have crossings, but at the highest level, it should only have one-crossing.